tristanbatchler/tbat.me/_posts/2026-03-14-hiring-hundreds-of-bogosorts-to-calculate-pi.md

 $$n (n-1) \cdots (2) (1)$$?
 It's a free country, I can make my CPU do whatever I want!

-Anyway, suppose we do this, and obtain an average number of shuffles for a list of size $$n$$.
+Anyways, *suppose* we do this, and obtain an average number of shuffles for a list of size $$n$$.
 We'll call this $$S$$.

-Plugging our hard-earned $$S$$ back into our beautiful, Frankenstein's monster of an equation, we get our official Bogosort-$$\pi$$ estimator:
+Plugging our hard-earned $$S$$ back into our beautiful, Frankensteinian equation, we get our official Bogosort-$$\pi$$ estimator:

 $$
 	\pi \approx \frac{S^2}{2n} \left( \frac{e}{n} \right)^{2n}